creativecreature/sturdyc/README.md

 This is going to reduce your response times significantly because none of your consumers will have to wait for the I/O operation that refreshes the data.
-It's always performed in the background.
+It's always performed in the background as long as the key is being continuously requested.
+Being afraid that the record might get too stale if users stop requesting it is an indication of a TTL that is set too high.
+Remember, even if the TTL is exceeded and the key expires, you'll still get deduplication if it's suddenly requested in a burst again.
+The only difference is that the users will have to wait for the I/O operation that retrieves it.

-Additionally, you'll be able to provide a degraded experience by continuously serving the most recent data you have cached even when an upstream system encounters issues and the refreshes begin to fail.
-This data will never be older than the defined TTL.
-Therefore, the values for `minRefreshDelay` and `maxRefreshDelay` that we pass to `sturdyc.WithBackgroundRefreshes` should specify an optimal interval of how fresh we'd like the data to be.
-The `TTL` should be set to a duration where the data is considered too outdated to be useful.
+Additionally, you'll be able to set a high TTL if you want to provide a degraded experience by continuously serving the most recent data you have cached even when an upstream system encounters issues and the refreshes begin to fail.
+The values for `minRefreshDelay` and `maxRefreshDelay` that we pass to `sturdyc.WithBackgroundRefreshes` should specify an optimal interval of how fresh we'd like the data to be.
+The `TTL` should be set to a duration where exceeding it would make the data too outdated to be useful.

 Now what if the record was deleted?
 Our cache might use a 2-hour-long TTL, and we definitely don't want it to take that long for the deletion to propagate.